-Upon completion of this program, students will have the knowledge to prepare for a career with federal, state and local fire and emergency service agencies, with an emphasis on Structural Fire Fighting, Wildland Fire Suppression, Hazardous Materials Incidents, Fire Prevention and Investigation, Emergency Medical Technician, Fire Management and Administration, and the Incident Command System.
+Upon completion of this program, students will have the knowledge to prepare for a career with federal, state, and local fire and emergency service agencies, with an emphasis on Structural Fire Fighting, Wildland Fire Suppression, Hazardous Materials Incidents, Fire Prevention and Investigation, Emergency MedicalTechnician, Fire Management and Administration, and the Incident Command System.

 After earning the Associate in Science (A.S.)
-Degree, students have the opportunity to pursue a Bachelor's Degree in Fire Administration from Colorado State University (CSU) through distance learning.
-See Program Faculty for a list of courses that will transfer to CSU.
+Degree, students have the opportunity to pursue a bachelor's degree in Fire Administration from an accredited university through distance learning.
+See program faculty for a list of courses that will transfer.